Wanjiku Muhia

-Wanjiku Muhia is a Kenyan politician and Current Member of Parliament for Kipipiri Constituency, and The Chairperson of Regional Integration Committee; Served as Regional Member of Parliament in the 4th East African Legislative Assembly(EALA) (2018-2022); and the First Nyandarua County Women Representative (2013-2017).
+Wanjìkū Mūhìa is a Kenyan politician and the Current Member of Parliament for the Kipipiri Constituency, and the Chairperson of Regional Integration Committee.
+A member of the Jubilee Party, she previously served as a Regional Member of Parliament in the 4th East African Legislative Assembly (EALA) (2018-2022) and was the first female representative for Nyandarūa County (2013-2017).

-Muhia is the founder of Wanjiku Muhia Foundation which works with the Nyandarua Cancer Centre educating people about cancer.
+Mūhìa is the founder of Wanjìkū Mūhìa Foundation, which works with the Nyandarūa Cancer Centre to educate people about cancer.

 Education

 She attended Kamahia Primary School and later joined Nakuru High School where she sat for her O-Level exams. she graduated from the University of Nairobi with Diploma in Human Resources Management and from Kenya Methodist University with Bachelor in Business Administration.
-Muhia has a Master's Degree in Business Administration from University of Sunderland UK and she studied Leaders in Development: Managing Change i then a Dynamic World from Harvard Kennedy School.
+Mūhìa has a Master's Degree in Business Administration from University of Sunderland UK and she studied Leaders in Development: Managing Change i then a Dynamic World from Harvard Kennedy School.

 She was the Regional Customer Service Manager at Equity Bank Limited (2006-2012) and the Human Resource/ Administration Manager at Florensis BV (1998-2003).

 Politics

-Muhia was the women's representative for Nyandarua and current member of parliament representing Kipipiri constituency in Nyandarua county.
+Mūhìa was the women's representative for Nyandarua and current member of parliament representing Kipipiri constituency in Nyandarūa county.
 She was elected as an MP for the Jubilee Party in the 2013 Kenyan general election, with 158,486 votes (66.7% of all votes cast).

 In December 2017, the Jubilee Party nominated Wanjiku for the East African Legislative Assembly.
 She secured her place on the ELEA with 180 votes.

-On 9 August 2022, she was elected member of the national assembly representing the Kipipiri constituency, beating the incumbent Amos Kimunya of the Jubilee party.
+On 9 August 2022, she was elected member of the national assembly representing the Kipipiri constituency, beating the incumbent Amos Kìmunya of the Jubilee party.